tom-power/right-shift-vi-like-macos/README.md

 # Vi like key bindings for MacOS using right shift

-[Karabiner elements](https://github.com/tekezo/Karabiner-Elements) configuration for vi like keymappings for macOS.
+[Karabiner elements](https://github.com/tekezo/Karabiner-Elements) configuration for vi like keymappings on macOS Seirra.

-Works with macOS Seirra defaults using right shift and capslock only as modifiers.

 ### Mappings

-##### With right shift pressed..
+all with right shift pressed..

 ##### Movement/navigation
 - h/j/k/l -> mapped to arrow keys